 Culprit 1: Physics

 When two vehicles crash head-to-head, the impact of the crash force is doubled.
-This creates a far more disastrous outcome than, say, a single vehicle that hits a stationary object.
-To clarify, a head-on collision is when two vehicles traveling in opposite directions of traffic proceed straight into each other and collide.
+This creates a far more disastrous outcome than a single vehicle that hits a stationary object.

 One common example of a head-on collision scenario is when a vehicle crosses an undivided center line on a road, or crosses a divided median and drives down the road the wrong way.
 Then, as they drive into oncoming traffic, they hit another car head-on.
 These types of accidents most commonly occur on rural roads, but can happen on any road with traffic traveling in several different lanes in opposite directions.